-Throughout the Bible, Jesus Christ is referred to by many names and even beyond that there are many descriptive words used to describe Him.
-Because the human mind cannot fully grasp the greatness of God nor comprehend the true makeup of the Godhead, we “see through a glass darkly” and use all these names and descriptions to try and piece together a picture of who He really is.
+Throughout the Bible, Jesus Christ is referred to by many names and even beyond that there are many descriptive words used to describe Him like “The Rock of Salvation“.
+(Psalm 89:26) Because the human mind cannot fully grasp the greatness of God nor comprehend the true makeup of the Godhead, we “see through a glass darkly” and use all these names and word pictures to try and piece together a sense of who He really is.

 - “…you are My witnesses.
 Is there any God besides Me, Or is there any other Rock?
 I know of none…” (Isaiah 44:8)